bedita/docs/source/setup.rst

     Header set Access-Control-Allow-Origin "*"
-    Header set Access-Control-Allow-Headers "content-type, origin, x-requested-with, authorization" Header set Access-Control-Allow-Methods "PUT, GET, POST, PATCH, DELETE, OPTIONS"
+    Header set Access-Control-Allow-Headers "content-type, origin, x-requested-with, authorization" Header set Access-Control-Allow-Methods "PUT, GET, POST, PATCH, DELETE, OPTIONS" Header set Access-Control-Expose-Headers "Location"

 In this example:
  * all origins and HTTP methods are allowed, you may want to add restrictions
  * only headers used by BEdita4 are allowed
+ * "Location" header is exposed in response, this is useful to get URL of a newly created resource

 Alternatively you can setup *CORS* configuration directly in BEdita, see :ref:`configuration-cors`